 - Side effects of your medications

-• Potential interactions between drugs you are taking
+- Potential interactions between drugs you’re taking

-• If your medication costs can decrease
+- If your medication costs can decrease

-• Any other problems you are experiencing
+- Any problems you may be experiencing

 The Centers for Medicare & Medicaid Services (CMS) requires every Part D plan to provide a Medication Therapy Management program for patients.
 The CMS reviews the program descriptions each year to ensure that whenever you sign up, you are getting the highest benefit from the program and from your medications.